-Every so often, when I pitch our R&D Tax Credits service, with its 20% success fee and £1k setup fee, I encounter an objection that seems very odd, and yet is understandable.
+Every so often, when I pitch our R&D Tax Credits service, I encounter an objection that seems very odd, and yet is understandable.
 Usually, it goes like this:

 "But, I talked to my accountant and they said they could do it much cheaper."